Magnificent-Macademia/product-detail-backend/README.md

 This repo was developed by Darya Kutovaya who was also an original member of HR Courageous Cottonwood Front-End Capstone.

 **Technical Walkthrough and Challenges:**
+-One of the fist challenges was the formatting functions to the query results that were taking too long, query time was long and failure rate high.
+-First step to optimization was to refactor the query and also add intentional indexing for the most common query.
+- When deployed ec2 database, I realized that I picked a standard storage option which was not enough for the large data files and I had to redo entire database deployment of database with more than 20gb

 - Setting up configuration of overlapping technologies
 - Choosing the right database for needs of the project